creatis-myriad/ASCENT/README.md

 ## Data

-Next, download the [Camus](https://www.creatis.insa-lyon.fr/Challenge/camus/) dataset.
-You have to reformat the dataset to new format and place the converted dataset in the `data/` folder.
+Before doing any preprocessing and training, you must first reformat the dataset to the appropriate format and place the converted dataset in the `data/` folder.
+Here is an example of the converted [CAMUS](https://www.creatis.insa-lyon.fr/Challenge/camus/) dataset using this [conversion script](https://github.com/HangJung97/ASCENT/blob/main/ascent/dataset_conversion/camus.py).

 > **Note**
 > Refer to [here](#define-custom-data-and-logs-path) if you want to have a different `data/` folder location.